 Try our thermal range calculator which analyzes the thermal expansion that could happen between your bearing, shaft, and housing unit.
 Enter a few key details and you’ll see the resultant fit of your bearing on the shaft and housing unit.

 Rotating shafts produce a centrifugal force on the inner ring of the bearing which causes it to expand, reducing the press fit.
 Sometimes the result can be so drastic that the inner ring can lose the press-fit and actually lift off the shaft.

 Bearing inner ring and outer ring contact pressure measurements will help to determine how much pressure is being put on the shaft and housing unit.

 If the result is a positive number, then there is enough contact for operation.
 However, a result of 0 means a slipping situation could result during operation.
 If you need an engineer to perform a contact pressure measurement analysis then contact us for free bearing performance analysis.

 Summary of Bearing Fits on a Shaft & Housing

 As you can see, there are lots of factors that can change the ideal fit of a bearing on a shaft and housing unit.
 Be aware of these when engineering a new application or redesigning an existing application so you can avoid a bearing failure from happening.

-Our no cost bearing analysis will calculate thermal effects and centrifugal forces that result from your application.
+Our no-cost bearing analysis will calculate the thermal effects and centrifugal forces that will result from your application.
 If you would like more information about a bearing performance analysis, our onsite engineers would love to help!
 Contact us via our online contact form or give us a call at 800.323.5725.